#10 The VI – II

 As a guitarist, a repertoire is the greatest asset you can acquire.
 It is your ticket to playing with other musicians.

-To help you on this journey, I’ve gathered tunes I play with acoustic duos, Jazz trios, Indie/Rock/Party bands as well as large Soul/Motown ensembles.
+To help you, I’ve gathered all tunes in a Song Book you can play with acoustic duos, Jazz trios, Indie/Rock/Pop bands, and Funk/Soul/Motown ensembles.